Maxwell Abbey Quaye

-Maxwell Nii Abbey Quaye (born 2 February 1998) is a Ghanaian professional footballer who plays as a forward in the Ghanaian Premier League for Accra Great Olympics.
+Maxwell Nii Abbey Quaye (born 2 February 1998) is a Ghanaian professional footballer who plays as a forward for Al-Qala in Saudi Arabia, and also the Ghana national team.
+Before, he played in the Ghanaian Premier League for Accra Great Olympics.

 Career

 Quaye is the assistant captain of Accra Great Olympics.
 Quaye has been instrumental for Accra Great Olympics especially in the 2020–21 Ghana Premier League Season, scoring a brace in a 2–1 win against Liberty Professionals.

+In February 2023, Maxwell joined Serbian First League side FK Loznica.

+On 30 March 2025, Quaye joined Saudi Second Division club Al-Qala.